nes-lab/shepherd-nova/docs/content/deployment.md

 ## Link-Matrix

-The link-matrix of the testbed looks like that:
+The link-matrix of the testbed is currently measured mostly after changes in deployment.
+It is planned to offer weekly scans in the future while also keeping the history available.

 ```{code-block}
 :caption: [TrafficBench](https://github.com/nes-lab/TrafficBench) RF-survey from 2025-03-11, all nodes, values in dBm